If you would like consideration for posting your faith-based event on the EMO Calendar, please fill out our Event Submission Form.

 Interfaith calendar of significant religious dates.

 Information Session: Graduate Studies at Marylhurst University.
-10 a.m. at the Marylhurst campus, 17600 Pacific Highway (Hwy.
+9:30 a.m. at the Marylhurst campus, 17600 Pacific Highway (Hwy.
 43), between Lake Oswego and West Linn.
-Earn your Master of Divinity, Master of Applied Theology or Doctor of Ministry from Marylhurst University.
+Earn your Master of Divinity or Master of Applied Pastoral Theology from Marylhurst University.
 A great opportunity to meet the department chair in an informal setting and learn if Marylhurst University is right for you.
 For more information or to place your reservation, call (503) 699-6268 or e-mail firstname.lastname@example.org.

 Earth Care Summit Pre-event Reception, “Taste of Earth Care: Wineries, Land Use and the Columbia Gorge."
 4 to 5 p.m. at the Oregon Historical Society, 1200 SW Park Ave, Portland (next to First Christian Church).
 As a pre-event to the fifth Annual Earth Care Summit, Interfaith Network for Earth Concerns, in partnership with the Oregon Historical Society, will host a reception with brief presentations that inspire appreciation for the remarkable legacy of the Columbia River Gorge National Scenic area for present and future generations.
 We’ll enjoy socializing and networking, enhanced by wines from one of the Northwest’s best organic wineries, along with nonalcoholic drinks, select local cheeses and fruits.
 The pre-event reception is $10 and includes refreshments.
 Space is limited, so please register early (register securely online now).
 For more information, call (503) 221-1054, ext.
 210, or email email@example.com.
 (See below for more details about the Earth Care Summit.)